EUCAIM/Glossary/2-Glossary.md

 ### Non-personal data

 All data other than personal data.
-Note that non-personal data could be inextricably linked with personal data or be used in order to obtain inferences of persons’ qualities; in such case, GDPR and national data protection laws must apply [[6]](3-References.md#ref-6).
+Note that non-personal data could be inextricably linked with personal data or be used in order to obtain inferences of persons' qualities; in such case, GDPR and national data protection laws must apply [[6]](3-References.md#ref-6).

 [↑ Back to glossary index](#glossary)